passbolt/passbolt_help/_posts/2018-11-14-configure-mfa-duo.md

 ## Set the configuration in passbolt

-You can either configure Duo in passbolt using files or environment variables.
+You can either configure Duo in passbolt using the user interface, or files or environment variables.
+If multiple settings provider are used the settings in the UI will override the one used in files.
+Similarly The settings in files will override environment variables.

 You will need to generate a random 40 character string to be used as salt, to help secure your integration.

+### Using admin user interface

+Since v2.6 a user interface it provided for administrators to setup MFA providers.
+Click on "administration" in the top menu, then "multi factor authentication" on the left menu.
+You can then enable or disable the Yubikey provider by providing the user id and secret key that you gathered in the previous steps.
+Click "save settings" when you are done.

+{% include articles/figure.html
+    url="/assets/img/help/2018/12/AD_mfa_org_settings_duo.png"
+    legend="MFA organization settings for Duo"
+    width="550px"
+%}

 ### Using environment variables